Adams-taiwo/nuesa-pollmate/docs/epics/epic-5-data-management.md

 * Ensure real-time syncing between backend data and frontend UI components.
 * Maintain a normalized, performant, and scalable database schema.

-### **4. Definition of Done for the Epic**
+### **4. Definition of Done for the Epic**\
-* Passwords are securely hashed using bcrypt.
 * JWTs or session tokens are encrypted.
 * Backend enforces voting rules such as voting period limits and one-vote-per-user.
 * Frontend is updated in real-time (e.g., using WebSockets) with relevant voting or result data.
 * All database operations follow best practices for schema normalization and indexing.
-* Every significant operation (vote, login, election edit) is logged with a timestamp.
+* Every significant operation (vote, election edit) is logged with a timestamp.
 * Admins can review audit logs for transparency and debugging.

 ### **5. Associated User Stories**

 ###5.1 * [User Story: Hashed Passwords and Encrypted Tokens]
-  - Passwords stored using `bcrypt`.
   - Tokens encrypted using libraries like `cryptography`.

 ###5.2 * [User Story: Real-Time Data Sync]
   - Real-time frontend updates using WebSockets.
-  - Voting results, turnout data, and election status reflect backend state without reload.
+  - Voting results, turnout data, and election status reflect backend state without reloading.

 ###5.3 * [User Story: Backend Voting Rules Enforcement]
   - One vote per user rule.